jameshuang98/JobConnect/README.md

 # JobConnect
 JobConnect is a mobile app that simplifies the job-hunting process.
-It allows users to effortlessly searching and filtering job listings, helping them find the perfect career opportunity with ease.
+It allows users to effortlessly search and filter job listings, helping them find the perfect career opportunity with ease.

 ## Final Product